jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2017-11-26-interview-those-who-endure.md

 Jeffrey: Hey, I hope you’re doing well.
 I want to start this by you telling us your name and role in the band?

-Peter: Hi Jeffrey.Thanks for approaching me for the interview.
+Peter: Hi Jeffrey.
+Thanks for approaching me for the interview.
 My name's Peter, I'm the vocalist and lyricist as well as founder for Those Who Endure.

 Jeffrey: How long have you been doing vocals?
 Do you play any other instruments?